Ubuntu Secure Boot

 $ sudo apt install systemd-ukify

 However, nothing really happens yet.
-You need to activate UKI, by creating /etc/kernel/install.conf
+You need to activate UKI, by creating /etc/kernel/install.conf with these contents:

 layout=uki